 Markleysburg is a tiny borough located in the state of Pennsylvania.
-With a population of 279 people and just one neighborhood, Markleysburg is the 996th largest community in Pennsylvania.
-Much of the housing stock in Markleysburg was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 244 people and just one neighborhood, Markleysburg is the 1073rd largest community in Pennsylvania.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Markleysburg is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Markleysburg is a borough of service providers, professionals and construction workers and builders.
-There are especially a lot of people living in Markleysburg who work in healthcare (11.58%), management occupations (10.53%) and office and administrative support (9.47%).
+Overall, Markleysburg is a borough of professionals, service providers, and construction workers and builders.
+There are especially a lot of people living in Markleysburg who work in computer science and math (17.59%), healthcare suport services (13.89%), and healthcare (11.11%).

 Also of interest is that Markleysburg has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Markleysburg telecommute to their jobs.
-Overall, about 8.42% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.73% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small borough, Markleysburg doesn't have a public transportation system that people use for their commute.

 The rate of college-level education in Markleysburg is quite a bit lower than the national average among all cities of 21.84%: just 12.76% of people here over 25 have a bachelor's degree or an advanced degree.